dotnet/designs/proposed/SerializerGoals5.0.md

 - [Add deferred loading of System.Private.Uri assembly by the serializer](https://github.com/dotnet/runtime/issues/35029).
 Minor startup gains; low-hanging fruit.

 ## Reflection features
 As described in the [System.Reflection roadmap](https://github.com/dotnet/runtime/issues/31895) it is possible to add new APIs that will eliminate common usages of Reflection.Emit including getters, setters and constructors.
-This will help with the direct usage of Reflection.Emit, but not the indirect usage.
+This will help with the direct useage of runtime code generation, but not the indirect usage.

 Note that AOT code-gen options likely eliminate the need for new reflection features for those POCOs that are code-gen'd.
 However, we can't assume or force all POCOs to be code-gen'd.